VolkovLabs/business-text/README.md

 ## Highlights

-- Uses Monaco Code Editor with Auto formatting to update Templates, JavaScript Code and Styles.
+- Uses Monaco Code Editor with automatic formatting supporting templates, JS code snippets, and CSS styling.
 - Supports [Markdown](https://commonmark.org/help/) and [Handlebars](https://handlebarsjs.com/guide/expressions.html#basic-usage).
-- Uses [markdown-it](https://github.com/markdown-it/markdown-it) for rendering Markdown to HTML.
+- Renders [markdown-it](https://github.com/markdown-it/markdown-it) into HTML elements.
-  - Supports Code syntax highlight using a11y styles.
+  - Supports the highlighting of code syntax using A11Y styles.
-- Sanitizing
+- Provides code sanitization:
   - HTML inside templates is sanitized using [XSS](https://jsxss.com/en/index.html).
-  - Can be disabled using Grafana configuration `disable_sanitize_html`.
+  - Can be disabled in the Grafana configuration through the `disable_sanitize_html` parameter.
-- Allows to display nested objects using `{{json object}}` Handlebars helper.
+- Supports display of nested objects using the `{{json object}}` Handlebars helper.
-- Allows displaying Time global variables (`__to` and `__from`) as seconds, ISO, and formatted using `dayjs`.
+- Supports display of time global variables (`__to` and `__from`) as seconds, ISO timestamps, or formatted using the `dayjs` library.
-- Allows adding Handlebars helpers and Event handlers.
+- Supports adding the Handlebars helpers and event handlers.
-- Allows adding CSS styles.
+- Supports adding CSS styles.
+- Supports internationalization using custom helpers.

 ## Documentation